developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 ## 3- Connect to a Printer

-The script in STEP 2 executes the callback function of the [searchPrinters method](/enterprise-browser/1-4/api/printing?searchPrinters(HASH options)), which returns a unique printerID property for each printer found and places them in the `printers` array variable.
+The script in STEP 2 executes the callback function of the [searchPrinters method](/enterprise-browser/1-4/api/printing/#searchprintersspanclasstextinfohashspanoptions), which returns a unique printerID property for each printer found and places them in the `printers` array variable.
 These IDs will be used to establish a connection with the desired printer.
 After the last printer is found, an additional callback will be triggered that contains no printerID, signaling that the app has found all available printers and can begin the selection process.

 **NOTE**: This `printerID` is a unique identifier that is tracked by the Enterprise Browser framework.
 It has no relation to ID numbers that a printer manufacturer might be using.

-**Select a `printerID` value from the `printers` array variable by creating an instance of the Printer class.
-Then call the [getPrinterByID method](/enterprise-browser/1-4/api/printingzebra?getPrinterByID(STRING printerId)) and pass the `printerID` as a string to the vairable `myPrinter`**:
+**Select a** `printerID` **value from the** `printers` **array variable by creating an instance of the Printer class.
+Then call the** [getPrinterByID method](/enterprise-browser/1-4/api/printingzebra/#getprinterbyidspanclasstextinfostringspanprinterid) **and pass the `printerID` as a string to the vairable `myPrinter`**:

 	:::javascript
 	// Ex: printers[0] = 'ZEBRA_PRINTER_1'